Cloudneeti/azure-security-scenarios/scenarios/ddos-attack-on-vm/documentation/DDos attack on Virtual Machine.md

 # Use case - 1 : Attack on VM without DDoS protection
 Microsoft Support team executed TCP SYN flood and DNS flood attack on the VM without DDoS protection.
-In this case DDoS attack can not be detected as shown in below images.
+In this case DDoS attack can not be detected as shown in below images. <br />
 To monitor from matrics to find public IP is under DDoS attack (Does not detect DDoS attack)
     Azure Portal-->Resource Group --> VM --> Metrics --> Select below options
     - Select specific Public IP in resource option